Heathcliff, by George Gately

 Heathcliff by Geo Gately

 In 1978, his comic character got a rival when Jim Davis created 'Garfield', another cat with a poignant sense of humor, who soon conquered the world.
-It was still Heathcliff who first appeared as an animated cartoon, in 1980.
+Though in 1980 Heathcliff was still the first of the two to receive his own animated TV series.
 George Gately died on 30 September 2001.
 His comic strip had by then already been taken over by his nephew Peter Gallagher.

 Heathcliff by George Gately